aandrx/aandrx.github.io/README.md

-### bulletport

-- to show you the things i have done
+to show you the things i have done

 ### stack